SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/README.md

   ]
 }
 ```
-<em>*EnemiesEffectiveAgainst refers to enemies that receive more damage when being hit by this pet.</em>
+<em>*"EnemiesEffectiveAgainst" refers to enemies that receive more damage against this pet.</em>
 <br><br/>
-An element inside an EnemiesEffectiveAgainst list typically looks like this:
+An element inside an <code>EnemiesEffectiveAgainst</code> list typically looks like this:

 ```js
 {